 The Pax 3 is just as easy to clean as the Pax 2 was.
 The loading tool that’s included with the vape helps keep the bowl area tidy between deep cleanings.
 We were able to get our Pax 3 pretty clean using a standard alcohol wipe in under 60 seconds.
-A deeper cleaning can be achieved fairly painlessly.
+Deeper cleaning can be achieved fairly painlessly.

 Pax Vapor took an already great vape and added everything that was missing.
 If you’re looking for a sleek, ultra-portable weed vape with a kickass warranty (10 years!) and bulletproof dependability – you’ve found it.
 Both the Pax 2 and the Pax 3 will fill those needs.
 The Pax 3 is a sexy little vape that just works.
 It’s easy to use, easy to hit, easy to pass, and super easy to hide and carry.
 You can pick one up directly from Pax Labs, or hit up PuffItUp and get a free grinder.

 Pax 3 FAQ

-Pax 3 vs Smoking – The Pax 3 uses conduction to heat flower (or concentrate) without combusting.
-Smoke contains carcinogens, by eliminating smoke users are reducing their exposure to carcinogens.
+Pax 3 vs Smoking – Pax 3 uses conduction to heat marijuana without combusting.
+Smoke contains carcinogens, and by eliminating smoke users are reducing their exposure to carcinogens.
+Vaporizing cannabis extracts 75% of the THC and cannabinoids without any of the toxins.
+Smoking destroys more than 70% of the THC and cannabinoids.
+Vaping gets you higher off less material.

 How Pax 3 works – Cannabis is loaded into the oven and heated to produce vapor.
 The vapor travels through the airway and out of the mouthpiece.

-Pax how many hits – This really depends on your taste and vapor preferences.
-If you stop when things start to get roasty/bitter, you’ll be getting 8-12 decent draws.
+How many hits will the Pax give?– This really depends on your taste and vapor preferences.
+If you stop when things start to get toasty/bitter, you’ll be getting 8-12 decent draws.
 If you don’t mind, or even ENJOY the more robust flavors of conduction vapor, you can get 15-25 nice draws with the Pax 3.

 Where are Pax vaporizers made?
 The Pax 3 was designed in San Francisco, CA, and manufactured in China.

 What are Pax skins? – Pax skins are stickers, typically vinyl, used to add a graphic to peoples’ Pax 3.
-There’s a shit ton of cool ones on Amazon.
+There are a shit ton of cool ones on Amazon.